SYDE 351 - Systems Models I

 There will also be supplementary material covered in the lectures but NOT in the textbook.

 Access to Matlab is essential.

 Project.
 The project is an important component of this course (I think it is actually the most important part).
 A physical system will be selected meeting characteristics (rules) to be given by me.
 Working in groups of THREE, you are to: (i) build a benchtop prototype of the system; (ii) develop a mathematical model of the system; (iii) simulate the system behaviour and compare to the results of physical testing to validate your model; (iv) prepare a report.
 You will be expected to keep individual note books to document your personal involvement.
 Further details on the project will be provided as soon as possible.
-Show and Tell: Friday 24 July 2015: morning.
+Show and Tell: date TBA.